The To Do List

-The To Do List is a 2013 American comedy film written and directed by Maggie Carey in her feature film directorial debut, starring an ensemble cast of Aubrey Plaza, Johnny Simmons, Bill Hader, Alia Shawkat, Sarah Steele, Scott Porter, Rachel Bilson, Christopher Mintz-Plasse, Andy Samberg, Donald Glover, Connie Britton, and Clark Gregg.
+The To Do List is a 2013 American romantic comedy film written and directed by Maggie Carey in her feature film directorial debut, starring an ensemble cast of Aubrey Plaza, Johnny Simmons, Bill Hader, Alia Shawkat, Sarah Steele, Scott Porter, Rachel Bilson, Christopher Mintz-Plasse, Andy Samberg, Donald Glover, Connie Britton, and Clark Gregg.
 The film centers on a recent high school graduate (Plaza) who feels she needs to have more sexual experiences before she starts college.

 The film was released in the United States on July 26, 2013, by CBS Films.

 Plot

 Brandy Klark, from Boise, Idaho, is an overachieving but socially awkward teenager who graduates as the valedictorian of her high school in 1993.
 After the ceremony, Brandy's two best friends, Wendy and Fiona, take Brandy to a party, where she gets drunk for the first time.
 Brandy makes out with a muscular college boy she has a crush on named Rusty Waters.
 Since the room is dark, he mistakes Brandy for someone else and when he realizes who she is, he rejects her.
 Brandy blames her lack of sexual experience and resolves to learn all about sex over the summer to prepare for college.
 She decides that her end-of-summer goal will be to have sex with Rusty to complete her "To Do List".

 Brandy gets a job at the pool as a lifeguard to be close to Rusty and her study-buddy Cameron Mitchell.
 As the newbie, she is hazed by her slacker boss, Willy and her other co-workers by being given the most unpleasant jobs.
 Brandy is told to clean waste from the pool that appears to be feces.
 She assumes her co-workers are playing a prank on her, based on the Baby Ruth joke from the film Caddyshack, so she takes a bite only to find out it is actual feces.
 As revenge, she pushes Willy, who does not know how to swim, into the pool.
 She agrees to teach him how to swim in exchange for ending the hazing.

 Brandy gets advice from her sister, Amber, her mother, and her two best friends, while her father, a conservative judge, is uncomfortable with the talk of sex.
 Using this information, she makes a "to do list" of sexual acts to learn and perform.
 As the summer progresses, Brandy has several sexual encounters with Cameron and other boys, all while trying to catch Rusty's eye.
 Cameron begins to fall in love with her but is crushed after discovering her list and realizing he was just part of her "mission".
 Willy catches Brandy, Wendy, Fiona, and adult members of a male grunge band in the pool after hours.
 Brandy is sent home where she is confronted by Cameron over the list.
 Cameron leaves in a huff and Brandy cries.
 Duffy, whom Wendy has a crush on, comes over to comfort Brandy and the two hook up.